How does the Ph.D. in Data Science work?

 Admission to Candidacy

 In year one, you’ll take foundational courses.
-If you enter with transfer credit (up to 9 credits allowed), you may satisfy these requirements more quickly.
-Following the first year, you’ll complete your first written comprehensive examination.
-In the second year, all students will complete the Core courses, culminating in a second comprehensive examination.
-In the fall, after passing their second comprehensive exams, students take an Oral Qualifying exam to demonstrate their preparedness to conduct independent research and their mastery of foundational material and core concepts.
+If you enter with transfer credit (up to 9 credits allowed), you may satisfy these requirements more quickly or be waived out of them altogether.
+Following the first year, students spend their first summer working with faculty and learning about research in the field of data science.
+In the second year, all students will complete the Core courses, culminating in the Qualifying exam to demonstrate their preparedness to conduct independent research and their mastery of foundational material and core concepts.

 The Doctoral Dissertation